DreamingRaven/authentik-manager/README.rst

 Authentik Manager
 =================

-Just add SMTP!

 Authentik-Manager is a custom authentik-helm chart with an additional operator.
-The helm chart helps deploy the base system, and the operator with its additional CRDs makes it easier to declaratively define your authentik setup.
+The helm chart helps deploy the base authentik stack, and the operator with its additional CRDs makes it easier to declaratively define your authentik setup.

-Please note this is still heavily a work in progress, that has only recently started.
-If you like living life on the edge welcome, otherwise good news on progress should come soon.

 Documentation Versions
 ++++++++++++++++++++++